-Granitech ventilated facade systems, which include porcelain tiles used for the cladding, guarantee notable aesthetic-performance improvement on buildings, significantly higher than traditional construction solutions.
+Granitech ventilated facade systems, which include Porcelain Stoneware Slabs used for the cladding, guarantee notable aesthetic-performance improvement on buildings, significantly higher than traditional construction solutions.
 Thermal insulation can be integrated in these systems, to wrap and protect the building with a solution comparable to a coat, yet without the usual disadvantages of this type of solution such as exposure to atmospheric agents, support, cladding and lack of insulation ventilation.

 The overall energy performance of ventilated facades minimizes heat loss and favors heat balance, reducing energy requirements to a minimum.
 Installing a continuous insulating layer on the wall ensures a reduction in heat loss, and eliminates any thermal bridges and interruption of insulation corresponding with girders, joists or pillars, usually present in conventional walls.